-11.4 Registers
+11.5 Registers

 The register maps are copied in this section as a quick reference.
-See "Registers" on page 50 for the full description of the register contents.
+See "Registers" on page 57 for the full description of the register contents.

-Bits Field name Function Type Default state Description 7 SRWD Status Register Write Disable Non-Volatile 0 1 = Locks state of SRWD, BP, and configuration register bits when WP# is low by ignoring WRR command 0 = No protection, even when WP# is low 6 P_ERR Programmi ng Error Occurred Volatile, Read only 0 1 = Error occurred 0 = No Error 5 E_ERR Erase Error Occurred Volatile, Read only 0 1= Error occurred 0 = No Error 4 BP2 Block Volatile if CR1[3]=1, 1 if Protects selected range of sectors (Block) 3 BP1 Protection CR1[3]=1, CR1[3]= Non-Volatile if 0 wher / CR1[3]=1, 2 BP0 CR1[3]=0 shipped from Infineon 1 WEL Write Enable Latch Volatile 0 1 = Device accepts Write Registers (WRR), program or erase commands 0 = Device ignores Write Registers (WRR), program or erase commands This bit is not affected by WRR, only WREN and WRDI commands affect this bit.
-0 WIP Write in Progress Volatile, Read only 0 1= Device Busy, a Write Registers (WRR), program, erase or other operation is in progress 0 = Ready Device is in standby mode and can accept commands
+Bits Field name Function Type Default state Description 7 SRWD Status Register Write Disable Non-volatile 0 1 = Locks state of SRWD, BP, and configuration register bits when WP# is low by ignoring WRR command 0 = No protection, even when WP# is low 6 P_ERR Programmi ng Error Occurred Volatile, Read only 0 1 = Error occurred 0 = No Error 5 E_ERR Erase Error Occurred Volatile, Read only 0 1 = Error occurred 0 = No Error 4 BP2 Block Volatile if 1 if 3 BP1 Protection CR1[3] = 1, Non-volatile if CR1[3] = 1, 0 when Protects selected range of sectors (Block) 2 BP0 CR1[3] = 0 shipped from Infineon from Program or Erase 1 WEL Write Enable Latch Volatile 0 1 = Device accepts Write Registers (WRR), program or erase commands 0 = Device ignores Write Registers (WRR), program or erase commands This bit is not affected by WRR, only WREN and WRDI commands affect this bit.
+0 WIP Write in Progress Volatile, Read only 0 1 = Device Busy, a Write Registers (WRR), program, erase or other operation is in progress 0 = Ready Device is in standby mode and can accept commands